dyazgi/harpUserScripts/docs/harp_installation.md

 ```

 Things to note:
-When using renv with an R script, add this line at the top of the script:
+When using renv with an R script, add this line at the top of the script
+(modify for your own path)
 ```
 renv::load("/home/nhd/R/harpUserScripts")
 ```